tosc/vim/README.md

 # TODO

+* Use my current solution but get special characters from bindings.
 * Get more information from my jedi completion.
 * Change my snippet function to non volatile.
 Save the snippets.
 * TagGenerator